Suomi.fi

 • Suomi.fi e-Authorizations is used to grant the right to use the service on behalf of the authorizer.

-The data processors of the Suomi.fi Messages register are the Government ICT Centre Valtori, Posti Messaging Oy and the Tax Administration.
-Suomi.fi Messages is used in an environment provided by Valtori, and Valtori provides user support for the environment.
+Suomi.fi Messages is used in an environment provided by Government ICT Centre Valtori, and Valtori provides user support for the environment.
 Posti Messaging Oy provides the TKJ service in Suomi.fi Messages.
-The Tax Administration enables activation of Suomi.fi Messages in the MyTax service.

-For more information on Suomi.fi Messages, see the Service Management website for client organisations at https://palveluhallinta.suomi.fi/enOpens in a new window. and the Suomi.fi Web Service for natural persons and companies using the service at www.suomi.fiOpens in a new window..
+For more information on Suomi.fi Messages, see the Suomi.fi Web Service for persons and companies using the service at www.suomi.fiOpens in a new window. and the Suomi.fi for Service Developers website for client organisations at kehittajille.suomi.fiOpens in a new window..

 1. Controller and contact persons